RexxLA/rexx-repository/ARB/standards/work-in-progress/document/configuration.md

 where:

-* Stream is the name of the stream to be processed.
+* `Stream` is the name of the stream to be processed.

-* Command is a configuration-specific command to be performed against the stream.
+* `Command` is a configuration-specific command to be performed against the stream.

 #### Semantics:

 Issue a configuration-specific command against a stream.
-This may affect all state variables describing Stream which hold position information.
+This may affect all state variables describing `Stream` which hold position information.
 It may alter the effect of any subsequent operation on the specified stream.
-If the indicator is set to 'N', #Outcome shall be set to information from the command.
+If the indicator is set to `'N'`, `#Outcome` shall be set to information from the command.

 ### Config_Stream_State